 - Serial Escalation: From about 1991 to 1996 the whole promotion managed to continually not only top itself but the rest of the industry in ways not even previously conceived.

 - The Verse: The WWWA and AGWA titles from the United States and the IWA Women's title from Canada were regularly defended in AJW.
-The former two were later revived as AJW's title belts after the promotions went under.
+The former two were revived as AJW's title belts after the promotions went under, a WWWA belt being considered the top prize for Zenjo wrestlers in any division and by extension, the top titles in women's pro wrestlers in general.